redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

 ### Creating a database to be used by the sample application

-You can use the default configurations of the PostgreSQL Operator to start a Postgres database from it.
-But since our app uses few specific configuration values, lets make sure they are properly populated in the database service we start.
+You can use the default configuration of the PostgreSQL Operator to start a Postgre database from it.
+But, since our app uses few specific configuration values, lets make sure they are properly populated in the database service we start.

 1. Store the YAML of the service in a file:
     ```shell